 Network contact point: ZENIT GmbH

-TSR Group Oy
+TSR Group Oy (Manufacturing)

-Robust lighting solutions tap into strong international demand
+Robust lightingsolutions tap into strong international demand

 TSR Group Oy is a Finnish company established in 2007.
 The company manufactures robust LED lighting products and electrical appliances to be used on construction sites.
 Clients include construction machinery rental companies, construction companies and retailers.
-For its first 10 years, the company only operated in the Finnish market.
+For its first 10 years, the company only operated on the Finnish market.

 The Enterprise Europe Network in Finland has since provided the company with support to reach partners and customers outside of Finland, introducing the Finnish company to potential international clients.
 TSR Group started with distributors in Belgium and Germany.
 Today, the company exports to 12 countries.